Employer-Facilitated Retirement Savings

 Policymakers should create and expand supplemental individual retirement savings accounts that would enable workers to accumulate retirement savings in addition to Social Security’s guaranteed benefits.
 Either public or private entities could sponsor the accounts.
 All workers should be able to participate voluntarily through payroll deductions that employers would be required to honor.

 Supplemental individual retirement savings accounts should include strong spousal protections, including for surviving and divorced spouses.
-These protections should mirror, as much as possible, the spousal protections for Social Security and traditional defined-benefit pensions.
+These protections should mirror, as much as possible, the spousal protections for Social Security and traditional defined benefit pensions.